HCL-TECH-SOFTWARE/hcl-commerce-performance/Grafana/dashboards/README.md

 The provided dashboards are tested with Grafana 7.5.5 and 8.1.4

+Prometheus v15 renamed the target_label *namespace* from *kubernetes_namespace* to *exported_namespace*.
+To use with Prometheus v15, manually replace *kubernetes_namespace* to *exported_namespace* in the Json files.
+Follow this link details: https://github.com/prometheus-community/helm-charts/issues/1613

 ## Installation

 The following steps download the git repo and install the dashboards using the monitoring